Table of Contents

 If you’re interested in opening up the pool of potential volunteers, post your event to our PeoplePower Map & volunteers in your area can sign up to attend your meeting!
 You’ll be able to contact these volunteers before your meeting.

 Building a team of volunteers is the first step--but we want to make sure you have the tools necessary to effectively manage your team!

 To keep track of your volunteers, we recommend keeping some basic information about your volunteers: Name, Email Address, Phone Number, Zip Code and Action Taken.
-We’ve created a sample tracking sheet to help you get started!

 It’s important to maintain regular communication with your volunteers--keep them up to date on progress with your clerk and upcoming meetings.